UniversalDependencies/docs/_cs/index.md

   or prepositional phrases in accusative, dative, genitive, locative or instrumental.
   For the purpose of UD the objects are divided to core objects, labeled [obj]() or [iobj](), and oblique objects, labeled [obl:arg]().
+  * Bare accusative objects are considered core.
-  * Bare accusative, dative, genitive and instrumental objects are considered core.
+  * Bare dative, genitive and instrumental objects are considered oblique. <!-- Since UD 2.6, UD_Czech-PDT commit 00ff168f52eb769aa15570b00c1801a7a7151082 on 7.12.2019. -->
   * All prepositional objects are considered oblique.
   * Accusative objects of some verbs alternate with finite clausal complements, which are labeled [ccomp]().
   * If a verb subcategorizes for the infinitive (e.g. modal verbs or verbs of control), the infinitival complement is labeled [xcomp]().
-  * If a verb subcategorizes for two core objects, one of them accusative (or `ccomp`) and the other non-accusative, then the non-accusative object is labeled [iobj]().
+  * If a verb subcategorizes for two accusative objects (which is quite rare), one of them should be labeled [iobj]().
     Core nominal objects in other situations are labeled just [obj]().
 * Adjuncts (or, following the Czech grammar, adverbial modifiers realized as noun phrases) are usually prepositional phrases, but they can be bare noun phrases as well.
 They are labeled [obl]():